LamprosPitsillos/SoftyRoll/README.md

 After this it uses [webtorrent](https://webtorrent.io/) to stream the video from the magnet link.
 For scraping, the script uses simple gnu utils like sed, pr, cut.

+## Features

++ Cacheless
++ Works both in and outside the terminal
++ Realy simple
++ Sorted by highest Seeder
++ POSIX shell only

 ## Requirements

 * [webtorrent](https://webtorrent.io/) - A tool to stream torrent. `npm install webtorrent-cli -g`